God uses divine connections—placing us in the right place at the right time to point others to him.

 Amy and Darcie are not just good friends, but coworkers; both serve at Seed Company.
 Amy is the field project manager for the Anglophone West Africa region, and Darcie is a field technology specialist.

-As they inquired deeper, they learned no one in these villages has it on audio or video.
 But Amy and Darcie knew Scripture has been available in Igbo since 2006.

 The woman was so excited.
 She asked, “How do I get it?”